 I knew I was almost there.
 The cherry on top coming up.

-“Or we could play the National Anthem in loudspeakers in every locality every few hours, that’ll terrify them out of their wits, and beds.”
+“Or we could play the National Anthem on loudspeakers in every locality every few hours, that’ll terrify them out of their wits, and beds.”

-At this, the 56-inch torso’ed hologram got up on his legs, and said, “YOU.
+At this, the 56-inch torso-ed hologram got up on its legs, and said, “YOU.
 YOU will join my Kitchen Cabinet on Monday.”

 “I’m sure we can do something about that,” said the HR guy.
 He was already on the phone – “Yes it’s me again, we’ll need another couple of certificates.”

-Like I said, the interview is a little unconventional, but if you get through, you’re a quasi-public servant/IAS officer.
-You also get a Jio subscription for lifetime complementary.
+Like I said, the interview is a little ‘unconventional’, but if you get through, you’re a quasi-public servant/IAS officer.
+You also get a complimentary lifetime Jio subscription.